MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 ### Create scenario-specific demo data in your own environment

-For a fully customizable solution based on sample data, you can ingest the data in your environment.
-Administrator permissions are required to ingest data.
+As an administrator, select the the environment picker in the app header to create a new environment.
+In the new environment, you can configure your own data sources and set up the app according to your requirements.

 1. In audience insights, go to **Data** > **Data sources**.

-2. Choose the **Import from Datahub** option.
+2. To import your own data sources, go to the [guide on data ingestion](data-sources.md).

+   If you prefer working with sample data which lets you try out data ingestion, you can ingest the industry demo data in your environment.
+Choose the **Import from Datahub** option and follow the steps below.

 3. Select the industry card that suits your scenario.